Skip to content

-by Ewa Bekiesch, Permaculture designer, educator, sustainable living consultant, and healthy food advocate.
+by Ewa Bekiesch, Permaculture designer and teacher, sustainable living consultant, and healthy food advocate.

-November is the month when we can literally watch the food grow.
+November is the month when we can watch the food grow.
 All the winter crop is gone by now, the last cabbages are transformed into sauerkraut, and we concentrate on cucumbers, zucchini, tomatoes, capsicums, and co.

 General gardening jobs

-• Increasing biodiversity in your garden to attract beneficial insects.
+• Increasing biodiversity in the garden to attract beneficial insects.
 Many of them will be predators that feed on the bugs you don’t like in the garden.
 Biodiversity creates a natural balance in the ecosystem so nature can help itself and you can benefit from it.

 • Applying compost tea every 3-4 weeks to plants with new growth and the garden beds around the veggies.
 Check my video here if you want to know how to make your own.
 You can use any greens for it!
 This is something I talk about each month but it is really important!
 Applying compost tea to your garden should be a regular task if you love your garden.